skypjack/entt/README.md

 ## Performance

-As it stands right now, `EnTT` is just fast enough for my requirements when compared to my first choice (it was already amazingly fast actually).

-For a long time, this file contained also some benchmarks to show how fast `EnTT` was.
-However, I got tired of updating them whenever there is an improvement.
-Furthermore, there are a lot of projects out there that use `EnTT` as a basis for comparison (this should already tell you a lot) and offer their own more or less ad hoc results to show how they perform well downhill and with the wind at their back.<br/>
-Many of these benchmarks are completely wrong and cannot be used to evaluate any of the existing libraries, many others are simply incomplete, good at omitting some information and using the wrong function to compare a given feature.
-Certainly there are also good ones but they age quickly if nobody updates them, especially when the library they are dealing with is actively developed.<br/>
-Do you really want to have useless numbers on yet another README file?

-If you are interested, you can compile the `benchmark` test in release mode (to enable compiler optimizations, otherwise it would make little sense) by setting the `BUILD_BENCHMARK` option to `ON`, then evaluate yourself whether you're satisfied with the results or not.

 The proposed entity-component system is incredibly fast to iterate entities and components, this is a fact.
-Some compilers make a lot of optimizations because of how `EnTT` works, even more when components aren't used at all.
+Some compilers make a lot of optimizations because of how `EnTT` works, some others aren't that good.
 In general, if we consider real world cases, `EnTT` is somewhere between a bit and much faster than many of the other solutions around, although I couldn't check them all for obvious reasons.

+If you are interested, you can compile the `benchmark` test in release mode (to enable compiler optimizations, otherwise it would make little sense) by setting the `BUILD_BENCHMARK` option of `CMake` to `ON`, then evaluate yourself whether you're satisfied with the results or not.

+Honestly I got tired of updating the README file whenever there is an improvement.<br/>
+There are already a lot of projects out there that use `EnTT` as a basis for comparison (this should already tell you a lot).
+Many of these benchmarks are completely wrong, many others are simply incomplete, good at omitting some information and using the wrong function to compare a given feature.
+Certainly there are also good ones but they age quickly if nobody updates them, especially when the library they are dealing with is actively developed.

 The choice to use `EnTT` should be based on its carefully designed API, its set of features and the general performance, **not** because some single